LENSA IKLIM

 Advisors

-Nadiah Rosli is an experienced freelance journalist and is currently the Project Director of Internews Network, where she is working on “Suara Masyarakat”, a program aimed at utilising the Malaysian media to promote and amplify media transparency and accountability while also incorporating awareness for the youths, marginalised individuals and communities.
+Nadiah Rosli is an experienced freelance journalist and the former Project Director of Internews Network, working on “Suara Masyarakat”, a program aimed at utilising the Malaysian media to promote and amplify media transparency and accountability while also incorporating awareness for the youths, marginalised individuals and communities.
 She has a MLitt in Environment, Culture and Communication and has gained extensive experiences in environmental journalism, especially in conservation projects.

 Nadiah Rosli